gazebosim/gz-sim/tutorials/terminology.md

     Manages events that can be sent across systems and the server.
 Plugins can create and emit custom
     [Event](https://ignitionrobotics.org/api/common/3.0/classignition_1_1common_1_1Event.html)s
-    and / or emit / listen to events from Ignition Gazebo.
+    and / or emit / listen to events from Gazebo.

 * **Simulation runner**: Runs a whole world or some levels of a world, but no more than 1 world.